Klon Centaur

 The Klon Centaur is an overdrive pedal made by the American engineer Bill Finnegan between 1994 and 2008.
-Finnegan hoped to create a pedal that would recreate the harmonically rich distortion of a guitar amplifier at a high volume.
+Finnegan aimed to create a pedal that would recreate the harmonically rich distortion of a guitar amplifier at a high volume.

 Finnegan struggled to meet demand, and used units sold for inflated prices.
-Only around 8,000 were built.
-He discontinued the Centaur in 2008 and redesigned it as the Klon KTR, which is simpler to manufacture by contracted firms.
-The Centaur has inspired numerous clones by different manufacturers.
+He made around 8,000 units before discontinuing the Klon in 2008.
+In 2014, Finnegan redesigned it as the Klon KTR, which is simpler to manufacture by contracted firms.
+Numerous manufacturers have created Klon clones.
+As of 2024, used Klon Centaurs sold for up to $20,000 USD.

 Development

 In the 1990s, the American engineer Bill Finnegan sought an overdrive pedal that would recreate the harmonically rich distortion of a guitar amplifier at a high volume.
 He wanted a "big, open" sound, with a "hint of tube clipping", that would not sound like a pedal was being used.
 He experimented with the Ibanez Tube Screamer, but was not satisfied.

 With electrical engineer friends, including the MIT graduate Fred Fenning, Finnegan developed prototype pedals in his spare time over four and a half years.
+He added an internal voltage converter to double the voltage, which creates headroom and produces "higher-order harmonic content".

-After extensive experimentation, he selected germanium diodes for the circuit and purchased as many as he could afford.
-He coated the components in epoxy resin to make the pedal harder to replicate.
+After extensive experimentation, Finnegan selected low-gain germanium diodes for the circuit and purchased as many as he could afford.
+The diodes use hard rather than soft clipping, to "provide a more subtle saturation and a very transparent response".
+When the user increases the gain control, the bass frequencies are reduced, preventing the pedal from sounding "woofy" or "muddy".
+Finnegan coated the components in epoxy resin to make the pedal harder to replicate.

-Release
+Finnegan designed the Klon Centaur to be used in conjunction with an amplifier's natural overdrive to add sustain and volume, as opposed to using it as a source of distortion with a clean amplifier.

+Sales

 Finnegan first sold the Klon Centaur in late 1994.
-He was overwhelmed by demand and worked long hours in his home, building, testing, and shipping the pedals himself.
+He was overwhelmed by demand and worked long hours in his home, building, testing and shipping the pedals himself.
 Every part was custom made, including the cast enclosure, knobs and pots.
 In total, Finnegan built around 8,000 pedals over 15 years.

-As it took Finnegan 12 to 14 weeks to fulfil each order, used Centaur pedals sold for inflated prices; this placed more pressure on Finnegan to meet demand.
+As it took Finnegan 12 to 14 weeks to fulfil each order, used Centaur pedals sold for inflated prices.
+This placed more pressure on Finnegan to meet demand.
 Finnegan said his profit margin was "not very sensible", and he found it difficult to hire employees and expand the business in Boston, where commercial space was expensive.

 In 2008, Finnegan decided the situation was unsustainable and discontinued the Centaur.
 He declined large requests to make more, but continued to make them for a close friend, a single mother who needed financial support, to sell on eBay.